Seasonal Service Businesses: How Virtual Assistants Can Transform Operations

 Tracking seasonal customers and repeat clients

-When storms hit or weather changes, proactive communication alone can prevent cancellations, refunds, and negative reviews.
+When storms hit or weather changes, proactive communication can prevent cancellations, refunds, and negative reviews.

 One overlooked service VAs can offer is weather monitoring tied to client communication.